Microtel Innovation’s solutions for efficient GTP offloading

 IMEI (International Mobile Equipment Identity) User and/or Control plane traffic generated by IMEIs which are listed in the White/Black Lists is forwarded to the tools or blocked

-Geographical location
+FIlter: Geographical location HOW IT WORKS

 User Location Information: ULI-CGI, ULI-SAI, ULI-RAI, ULI-TAI, ULI-LAI, ULI-ECG User and/or Control plane traffic coming from geographical areas identified by the ULI-CGI, ULI-SAI, ULI-RAI, ULI-TAI, ULI-LAI, ULI-ECG which are listed in the White/Black Lists is forwarded to the tools or blocked

-Network type
+Filter: Network type HOW IT WORKS

 APN (Access Point Name) User and/or Control plane traffic belonging to APNs which are listed in the White/Black Lists is forwarded to the tools or blocked